-EMERGING MARKETS-Latam stocks gain on Greece swap, US data
+EMERGING MARKETS-LatAm stocks gain on Greece swap, US data

 * Euro zone central banks to swap Greek bonds for new bonds

-The MSCI Latin American stock index rose for the first time in three sessions, adding 0.58 percent.
-Brazil's Bovespa hit a nine-month high.
+The MSCI Latin American stock index rose for the first time in three sessions, adding 0.3 percent to 4,185.04.

 Shares recovered from early losses after officials said euro zone central banks agreed to a Greek bond swap as a way to help seal a bailout agreement.
 The officials said finishing touches were being put on a deal that could be approved on Monday.